Category: Uncategorized

 A half-hour filmed Ford Theatre returned to the airwaves on NBC for the 1951-52 season on Thursday nights at 9:30pm Eastern.
 At this time production was moved from New York to Hollywood, and featured actors based there rather than on Broadway.
 Some of these programs were comedies instead of dramas.
 Performers appearing during this era included Frank Bank, Scott Brady, Claudette Colbert, Charles Coburn, Ed Hinton, Peter Lawford, Ida Lupino, Thomas Mitchell, Karen Sharpe, Ann Sheridan, Barry Sullivan and Beverly Washburn.
 Also appearing for the first time together were Ronald Reagan and Nancy Davis, in an episode entitled “First Born”, which first aired on February 3rd, 1953.
 In October 1954, Ford Theatre became the first network television series to be filmed regularly in color.
 After four seasons on NBC, the program was shown for a final season on ABC during the 1956-57 season.
 The time slot was changed to Wednesdays at 9:30pm.
 The last prime time broadcast of Ford Theatre was on July 10th, 1957.

-• Alfred Hitchcock Presents – ThrowbackMachine.com
+• Susie – ThrowbackMachine.com